microshare/microshare.github.io/docs/2/technical/data-format/hourly-saver.md

 ```

 This element specifies the expected traffic for the current hour.
 The expected traffic count is determined by analyzing the observed data from the same hour on the same day over the past few weeks and calculating the relevant statistical measures.

+- **avg**: The average value of the data points, calculated as the sum of the data points divided by the count.
+- **count**: The total number of data points.
+- **first**: The first data point in the series.
+- **last**: The last data point in the series.
+- **max**: The maximum value among the data points.
+- **median**: The middle value of the data points when they are sorted in ascending order.
+If the count is even, it is the average of the two middle numbers.
+- **min**: The minimum value among the data points.
+- **range**: The difference between the maximum and minimum values.
+- **stddev**: The standard deviation of the data points, which measures the amount of variation or dispersion from the average.
+- **sum**: The sum of all the data points.
+- **variance**: The variance of the data points, which is the average of the squared differences from the mean.
+It is a measure of how spread out the data points are.

 ### D. Meta
 ---------------------------------------